 - Submit a resume that includes your 4-H involvement.

-- Submit current transcripts.
+- Submit current transcripts-can be unofficial.

-Applications are due to the Extension Office by April 15.
+Applications are due to the Extension Office by April 1.